jm991/Portfolio/Wonderstorm.md

     - Rewards (both XP and loot)
     - UI data for displaying different descriptions and flavor text based on the state of the quest completion
 - Objectives
-  - Our objectives system was our in-mission "to-do" list for players
+  - Our objectives system was our in-mission "to-do" list for players, and could be "scoped" to individual sections of our dungeons, or span across the entire map
+  - Authored C++ data-driven finite state machine that allowed designers to control the flow of the objective through various states, each with their own visuals/UI to display to the player, and logic to replicate the current state to all connected clients
 - Missions
-  - Requirements
-  - Modifiers
-- Difficulty
-- Scaling NPCs' attributes and modifying their visuals
-- Character Stats
+  - Worked with design to create the data structures for missions and regions in our game
+  - Created the system for hiding/revealing missions in our UI, and unlock requirements for mission progression
+  - Worked with the design team to create our Difficulty system, which controlled the distribution of the levels of NPCs that spawn, loot tables, random mission modifiers to increase difficulty and replayability, and which NPCs were allowed to spawn
+- Stores (buying and selling inventory items)
+  - Worked with the platform team to implement the purchase flow and data structures for designers to define costs and requirements for purchasing store entries
+  - I also created a data-driven system to allow designers to easily re-skin the store UI and control what items were for sale and which items the player could sell back to the shopkeeper
 - Crafting and Upgrading
-- Stores (buying and selling inventory items)
-- Hero progression/ability unlocks
+  - Worked on data structures with design to author both weighted-random and player-selected item upgrade skill trees
+  - Created UI for players to purchase and select item upgrades
 - Checkpoints/Retry
   - Experienced with Unreal's [Server Travel](https://docs.unrealengine.com/en-US/InteractiveExperiences/Networking/Travelling/) feature, which I leveraged to create our checkpointing/retry system
   - When players reached specific designer-authored re-group points in the level, both player/character data and game state data would be cached, and if players were defeated, the world would reset, and the players would be teleported back to the most recent checkpoint and have the player and game states rest
-- Tutorial
+- Tutorial/First time user experience
   - Worked together with the lead level designer to create our in-game combat tutorial that progressively unlocked the player's abilities and taught them how to use each ability
   - In addition to the in-game tutorial, I also created the menu walkthrough, which guided the player through the menus, teaching them how the game's interface works